-The Federal Council also authorised the mobilisation of up to 8'000 members of the Swiss Armed Forces in support of the civilian authorities of the Confederation, as foreseen in Article 58 paragraph 2 of the Swiss Federal Constitution.
-The deployment of the Armed Forces personnel was of a strictly subsidiary nature and took place under civilian command for medical support as well as in support of the cantonal police forces and the Swiss Customs Administration for border control measures.
+Along the multiple measures taken in order to contain the spread of the COVID-19 in the Swiss population, the Federal Council decided the mobilisation of up to 8'000 members of the Swiss Armed Forces in support of the civilian authorities, as foreseen in Article 58 paragraph 2 of the Swiss Federal Constitution.
+The deployment of the armed forces personnel was of a strictly subsidiary nature and took place under civilian command for medical support as well as in support of the cantonal police forces and the FOCBS for border control measures.